+We drove to our lodgings in Broad Bay near Portobello.
 No shops, just a handful of lovely houses dotted on the hillside, looking across the bay.
 The owner of our lodge had had a stroke that day and as such the room was not ready.
 I couldn’t believe they were trying to clean our room when their father/husband was in hospital recovering from a stroke.
-We had a moment on the front grass, soaking in the view before we told them there was no rush in having the room ready as we decided to try and find Lanarch Castle for a nice day trip instead.
+We had a moment on the front grass, soaking in the view before we told them there was no rush in having the room ready as we decided to try and find Larnarch Castle for a nice day trip instead.

 We waltzed around the gardens and even through a little love tunnel, following the not-to-scale map you are given as you enter.
-On the way round we saw wooden representations of Alice in Wonderland characters, I am not sure if they are actually supposed to mean something or if I chose the wrong type of mushrooms for breakfast.
+On the way round we saw wooden representations of Alice in Wonderland characters, I am not sure what meaning they have or their relevance but they are there nonetheless.

-We also saw the old toilet, which is just a hole, and the old stables, which are now accommodation.
-The views from one point in the grounds are amazing, it is the view of a bay on the opposite side to where we are staying, and as usual photos do it no justice.
+We also saw the old toilet, which is just a hole, and the old stables, which are now quaint accommodation.
+The views from one point in the grounds are amazing, it is the view of a bay on the opposite side to where we are staying and must be witnessed.

-We then set sail further down the coast on a quest to see penguins and sea lions/seals (outside of marine biologists, who knows the difference??).
+We then set sail further down the coast on a quest to see marine life.
 We stopped at a very well advertised penguin reserve, unoriginally named ‘Penguin Place’.

-After the relatively long driveway and the waiting in a queue to get your tickets, the staff assume that you are going to pay, as 99.9% of people probably do.
-I will pay for nature if necessary, but begrudge it.
-I must get it from my Dad, who immediately rejected the $55 per head price tag.
-That’s over $200 for us 4 to see a penguin.
-No thanks.
+After the relatively long driveway and the waiting in a queue to get your tickets, the staff assume that you are going to pay, as 99% of people probably do.
+Dad, however, immediately rejected the $55 per head price tag.
+No thank you.
 The man was insistent that all the penguins were on his land, and no other penguins could be found (don’t challenge me, sir!).
-He was one of these hilarious funnymen, and his sales patter included such a rib-tickling classic, ’55 dollars a head, the rest of the body free’.
+He was one of these hilarious funnymen, and his sales patter included such a rib-tickling classic, “55 dollars a head, the rest of the body free”.
 Dad wasn’t having any of it.
-It’s like they say you can’t bullsh!t a bullsh!tter, well apparently you can’t tell a bad joke to the King of them.

 With the man behind the counter still picking up his flabbergasted jaw, and probably cursing us, we did an about turn and left to continue our quest.
-It wasn’t long before we saw Albatross (random?), seals and a shedload of bloody noisy seagulls, at the very tip of the Otago Peninsula.
-The seals were great, happily basking in the sun and somehow not affected by the wind that was uprooting all the humans.
+It wasn’t long before we got to the very tip of the Otago Peninsula, where we found seals, happily basking in the sun and somehow not affected by the wind that was uprooting all the humans.

 We still hadn’t seen a penguin, and I had made it my mission, much like when I wanted to see wild monkeys in Costa Rica.
 Not quite yet the explorer I hope to be, I had to use my old pal Google to help.
-I found Sandfly Beach had a small family living on it (penguins, not humans) and we could go to see them tomorrow.
+I found Sandfly Beach had a small family of penguins living on it, and we could go to see them tomorrow.
 Satisfied, we headed back to the now ready room to relax.

-We were asleep before our heads hit the pillow after such an adrenaline filled board game, and all woke fresh the next day to start a couple of hours drive up the coast to Moeraki Boulders.
+We all woke fresh the next day to start a couple of hours drive up the coast to Moeraki Boulders.
 The beaches we passed on the journey were huge, white sand beaches, without a single person on.
-It was already approaching 30 degrees Celsius and these damn beaches were empty!
+It was already approaching 30 degrees Celsius and these beaches were empty, incredible!